return42/sphkerneldoc/doc/books/linux_tv/media/v4l/func-write.rst

     I/O error.
 This indicates some hardware problem.

 EINVAL
-    The ``write()`` function is not supported by this driver, not on this device, or generally not on this type of device.
+    The :c:func:`write()` function is not supported by this driver, not on this device, or generally not on this type of device.

 .. ------------------------------------------------------------------------------